juev/awesome-stars/README.md

 ## JavaScript

+- [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [kealanparr/Every-link-I-wish-I-had-as-a-beginner](https://github.com/kealanparr/Every-link-I-wish-I-had-as-a-beginner) -
 - [jasonlong/isometric-contributions](https://github.com/jasonlong/isometric-contributions) - Browser extension for rendering an isometric pixel art version of your GitHub contribution graph.
 - [nektro/actions-setup-zig](https://github.com/nektro/actions-setup-zig) - Use a @ziglang compiler in your Github Actions workflows